jaredhomola/RforNatRes/index.md

 **Time:** Monday and Wednesday 9:30-10:45am
 **Format:** Monday lectures and Wednesday labs.
 Labs will involve hands-on instruction with a homework assignment to follow

-### To use this website
-This website will be updates each week with lecture slides, required readings, homeworks, and other optional online resources

 ### Course resources
 [Syllabus](R_programming_for_biologists_syllabus_2022.pdf)
 [R for Data Science online textbook](https://r4ds.had.co.nz/index.html)